wavefrontHQ/docs/pages/doc/tags_overview.md

 tags: [getting started, alerts, dashboards, events, videos]
 sidebar: doc_sidebar
 permalink: tags_overview.html
-summary: Learn use tags to speed up searching and query display and how to manage entity tags.
+summary: Learn how to use tags to speed up searching and query display and how to manage entity tags.
 ---
 A tag is custom metadata that adds application-specific meaning to Wavefront _entities_: alerts, dashboards, events, and sources and _metrics_.
 Tags group together entities and metrics according to categories you define.